ShreyAmbesh/Traffic-Rule-Violation-Detection-System/README.md

+### Note - I am not able to maintain this repository because of shortage of time, so if anyone who is interested in helping maintain this repository can contact me and I can add you as a maintainer, Thanks.

 # Traffic Rule Violation Detection System

 This project tries to detect a car whenever it crosses a Red Light or overspeeds.